Complete Financial Aid

 - If the IRS was able to match your information, you will see a screen that confirms that your request was accepted.
 If you selected Get Transcript by Mail, your tax transcript will be mailed to you in 5-10 days.
 The IRS will mail the transcript to the address on file for you; unfortunately, you’re not able to ask that it be mailed to a different address.

 Request by mail using Form 4506T-EZ

 - http://www.irs.gov/pub/irs-pdf/f4506tez.pdf (English)

 The English and Spanish forms linked above can be used to request IRS tax return transcripts for those whose address or name have changed.

-After submitting your Free Application for Federal Student Aid (FAFSA), there are important steps you must follow to receive your financial aid award money.
+After submitting your FAFSA or CASFA, there are important steps you must follow to receive your financial aid award money.
 Prompt follow-up is extremely important to ensure you receive your awards before classes begin.

 1. Set Up Your College Email

-Set up your student email account(s) at each college included on your FAFSA.
+Set up your student email account(s) at each college included on your FAFSA or CASFA.
 Check your email frequently!

 Once you submit your FAFSA, it will be processed and a Student Aid Report (SAR) will be created for you and each college you listed.
 Review your SAR carefully to check for accuracy.
 You will receive instructions to view your SAR online if you included your email address on your FAFSA, or you will receive a hard copy by mail.